Why is it important to communicate value (and your values) to potential and existing employees?

 Although traditionally, ‘value’ has been seen very much as a financial framework, remuneration is just one aspect of the value a business can offer its employees.
 There are five key areas of value that EVPs can communicate:

-- Opportunity: What is the company’s learning and development strategy?
+- Opportunity: What is the company’s learning, development and career pathing strategy?

 - People: Will the employee connect with their co-workers, manager and can they see themselves working within the business?
 Is there confidence in the senior management?

-- Organization: Is the company socially responsible?
+- Organization and values: Is the company socially responsible?
 Does the employee connect to the causes the business promotes and are the products or services from the company those the potential employee places value in?

 - Work: Will the role and a position here facilitate a work-life balance?